Rishikant181/Rettiwt-API/README.md

 -   It's also possible to use this package without using a Twitter account, by omitting the 'apiKey' parameter in the config object.
 However, in this case, functionality is limited to accessing only the following resources:
     -   Getting the details of a user (by username)
     -   Getting the details of a tweet
-    -   Getting the timeline of a user (only most recent 100 entries)
+    -   Getting the tweet timeline of a user (only most recent 100 entries)

 ## Usage